 Meniere's Disease

-The Conference on Neurological Disorders and Commercial Drivers report recommends disqualification when there is a diagnosis of Meniere's disease.
+The Conference on Neurological Disorders and Commercial Drivers (1988) report recommends disqualification when there is a diagnosis of Meniere's disease based on the nature of the disease.
+The medical examiner should consider this source and others when making a final determination.

 Vertigo